elobato92/Paper/Rough.md

 This is code similar to what was exemplified earlier, but with a few key changes, like the declaration of variables.
 The overall flow of the code is much nicer, especially by Python standards.
 In addition to things like this, print is also able to be used in tandem with a function call, lambdas, and other complex things within Python.
-In addition to the added features, if a user wished to impliment print simply with the same basic syntax used with a statement, print retained the functionality in 3.0 and on to be backwards-compatible with that sot of syntax.
+In addition to the added features, if a user wished to implement print simply with the same basic syntax used with a statement, print retained the functionality in 3.0 and on to be backwards-compatible with that sot of syntax.
 This way, print is able to evolve and be used in more interesting ways while still being able to cover simple output to the user easily.